 Wouldn't it be nice if all of those beautiful pantries that you see on Pinterest were actually practical?
 Seriously, who wants the kids' food on the top shelf where they can't reach it?
 Having to constantly help them get it down is no fun.
-You want the food in there based off of what is used most, not what looks the best.
+You want the food in there based on what is used most, not what looks the best.
 As you're organizing your pantry and food, focus on that and start there!

 Group all of your foods together that you use the most.
 Put them where it would be most convenient for you to grab them.
-Usually, that's at eye-level, at the front.
+Usually, that's at eye-level, in the front.
 Put all the foods your kids use the most lower at their eye level so they can easily reach them.
-We're looking out for you and your sanity, mama!
+We're looking out for you and your sanity!

 As you're working on your pantry organization, really think about what makes the most sense.
 Put those items you don't use as much in the back and at the top and bottom of the pantry.

 USE STORAGE BASKETS TO ORGANIZE

-Using storage baskets for our pantry organization has really changed our world.
-Before baskets, we would try really hard to keep everything organized.
-But it never failed that something would get put at the back of the shelf.
+Using storage baskets for pantry organization has really changed our world.
+Before baskets, we tried really hard to keep everything organized, but it never failed that something would get put at the back of the shelf.
 It's so hard to keep track of what's old and needed to be used first, or even what you have.
-Stop stacking food cans and keep them in storage baskets instead and never look back!
+We love baskets because you can:

 - Organize each basket by category, which keeps like things together.
 It also helps you to rotate your food.
 You'll love how much it'll help cut down on waste.
 Score!